5argon/homeprint-o-tool/documentation/ahlcg/ahlcg.md

 ## Fan-made Campaigns

 I made four sample projects showcasing custom campaigns made by four different authors.
+These are true endgame of this program I was aiming for from the start, the ability to plug in a project file and any patches into different distribution formats, without the author having to adjust anything from their side.

 - [Dark Matter Campaign by Axolotl](dark-matter.md)
 - [Ages Unwound Campaign by Olivia Juliet](ages-unwound.md)